 Scientists have said that 65% of all fish stocks in the Mediterranean are below their safe biological levels as a result of frequent overfishing.

-Do you know any interesting facts about the Mediterranean Sea that we’ve not mentioned?
-Share them with us in the comments section below!
+Do you know any interesting facts about the Mediterranean Sea?
+Share them in the comments below!